vryabokon1705/ocv_tracker/README.md

 > [!WARNING]
-> To use GOTURN tracking method you need to download the goturn.prototxt file and goturn.caffemodel (https://github.com/spmallick/goturn-files) and put them tom same folder as your current working directory.
+> To use GOTURN tracking method you need to download the goturn.prototxt file and goturn.caffemodel (https://github.com/spmallick/goturn-files) and put them to your current working directory.